JulianKemmerer/PipelineC/examples/pypeline/dsp/pdw/README.md

 model reproduces the hardware's *own* phasor/CORDIC arithmetic and would agree with a conceptually wrong estimator, whereas an FFT disagrees.

+It is framed by two hooks.
+An `@initial(sim=True)` hook fills the scoreboards and prints the phase table before the first cycle; filling them any earlier would let decoration-time introspection consume a real expected entry (see the comment on section 6). `check_done` calls `sim_finish()` once every expected output has arrived, and an `@final(sim=True)` hook then runs the end-of-run checks once: the per-stream counts, that the reset window was really visited, record-before-next- packet ordering, the `pdw_verify.py` cross-check and the summary line.
+The final hook runs however the simulation ended, so a run that stops early fails on "simulation ended before every expected output arrived" instead of exiting 0 with those checks never reached.

 It also asserts `rx0_s_axis_tready` never goes low across the run.
 No phase arms the alarm, so a single low cycle means either the alarm fired unbidden — implying an internal FIFO drop the rest of the file should also be failing on — or its